evanx/redex/README.md

 ### Alternative: Nginx

 Similarities:
-- Redix can perform the same function as Nginx for some limited use-cases
+- Redex can perform the same function as Nginx for some limited use-cases
 - Both can be used to build a static webserver, proxy server
 - Both support caching

 Differences:
 - Nginx is mature, powerful, stable and performant
-- Redix leverages ExpressJS
+- Redex leverages ExpressJS
-- Redix itself is pre-alpha i.e. not ready for production
+- Redex itself is pre-alpha i.e. not ready for production
 - Nginx is scriptable using Lua
-- Redix is extensible using JavaScript
+- Redex is extensible using JavaScript
-- Redix does not yet support HTTPS and many other features of Nginx
+- Redex does not yet support HTTPS and many other features of Nginx
-- Redix uses YAML for configuration
+- Redex uses YAML for configuration
-- Redix uses Redis for caching
+- Redex uses Redis for caching

 Notes:
-- Redix and Nginx can be used together e.g. where one proxies requests to the other
+- Redex and Nginx can be used together e.g. where one proxies requests to the other
-- We intend to reduce the feature gap between Redix and Nginx
+- We intend to reduce the feature gap between Redex and Nginx
-- Redix itself is simple, as it leverages ExpressJS and Redis
+- Redex itself is simple, as it leverages ExpressJS and Redis

 ### Alternative: js-csp